Cuillin Hills seen from Elgol

 Fairy Pools in Glen Brittle

-Nestled in Glen Brittle at the foot of the Cuillin Mountains, the Fairy Pools are among the most photographed places on Skye.
-Crystal‑clear water tumbles from the mountains into a chain of deep blue and turquoise pools, linked by small waterfalls.
+Tucked away in Glen Brittle beneath the dramatic peaks of the Cuillin Mountains, the Fairy Pools are one of Skye’s most eye-catching sights.
+Clear mountain streams spill down into a series of vivid blue and turquoise pools, connected by tumbling little waterfalls.

 2. Old Man of Storr